ppy/osu-wiki/wiki/Tournaments/JHC/JHC_2024/en.md

    - Custom skin elements must not be used to alter core gameplay elements or mechanics in unintended ways.
 7. If no player are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still no player for either team, a *win by default* will be declared for the side with member present; if after this period there are still no player for both teams, a *win by default* will be declared for the red team.
    - The minimum amount of required players is the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e. at least 1 participant from each team must be present for the match to begin).
+8. No warm up stage in the match.
-8. Exchanging players between games is allowed without limitations.
+9. Exchanging players between games is allowed without limitations.
-9. If a game ends in a draw, it will be nullified and the beatmap will be replayed.
+10. If a game ends in a draw, it will be nullified and the beatmap will be replayed.
-10. Teams may ask for a rematch if a team member encounters technical issues while playing within 30 seconds or 25% of the beatmap drain length (whichever happens first) of the game's start.
+11. Teams may ask for a rematch if a team member encounters technical issues while playing within 30 seconds or 25% of the beatmap drain length (whichever happens first) of the game's start.
 Referees may, at their discretion, veto this request.
     - "Lag spikes" are not considered a valid reason to rematch a beatmap.
     - The roster for each team during a rematch must remain the same as the original run.
 If that is not possible, e.g. by virtue of a technical issue that prevents a player from entering the lobby, both teams will be allowed to swap rosters.
     - This rule is not to be abused.
 Referees may veto a rematch request if they find that this is the case.
-11. If a player disconnects mid-game, their scores will not be counted towards their team's total, unless adequate proof of said score is provided.
+12. If a player disconnects mid-game, their scores will not be counted towards their team's total, unless adequate proof of said score is provided.
 The following are considered as acceptable proof:
     - Player point-of-view live stream snippets (commonly referred to as "clips" or "VODs").
 The entirety of the play, along with the results screen must be clearly visible along with the affected player's score.
     - Replay files of the play, taken directly from the "Local scores" tab on the affected player's client (the timestamps must exactly match the time at which the game took place, as seen on the multiplayer lobby link).
     - Screenshots from other players taken directly in-game that show the affected player's score.